-This Banana Walnut Biscotti recipe is reminiscent of banana bread with its sweet aroma and uses up any overripe bananas that may be sitting out on the counter.
+This Banana Biscotti recipe with walnuts is reminiscent of banana bread with its sweet aroma and uses up any overripe bananas that may be sitting out on the counter.

 - 3 cups all-purpose flour

 - 1 teaspoon baking powder

 - 1/2 cup mashed banana (1 medium overripe banana, around 5 ounces)

 - Preheat the oven to 350F.
 Line one cookie sheet with parchment paper.

 - In a large bowl, whisk together the flour, sugar, baking powder, cinnamon, nutmeg, and salt.